IDontHaveBrain/confluence-gateway/README.md

 *   **Prerequisites for Integration Tests:**
     *   Valid Confluence credentials must be configured via environment variables or the `~/.confluence_gateway_config.json` file (see [Configuration](#configuration)).
     *   The target Confluence instance should have some content (spaces, pages) for tests to interact with.
-    *   For semantic search tests, appropriate embedding/vector DB configurations (or defaults) are needed.
+    *   For semantic search and RAG tests (including CLI commands like `search semantic`, `search text --hybrid`, `generate answer`), appropriate embedding/vector DB configurations (or defaults) are needed.
 *   **Run only Unit Tests:**
     ```bash
     pytest -m "not integration"